 Brain Lara, who has scored the highest individual Test score, follows Sangakkara with nine double centuries in Tests.
 The likes of Willy Hammond, Virat Kohli and Mahela Jayawardene have scored the joint fourth-most double centuries in Tests (7).
 Virat, in fact, is the only active player to have scored more than five double centuries in cricket’s longest format.

-Among active players, Joe Root follows Kohli with five double centuries and is ahead of Kane Williamson (4), Mushfiqur Rahim (3) Steve Smith (3), Cheteshwar Pujara (3) and Azhar Ali (3).
+Among active players, Joe Root and Kane Williamson follow Kohli with five double centuries and are ahead of Steve Smith (4), David Warner (3), Mushfiqur Rahim (3), Cheteshwar Pujara (3) and Azhar Ali (3).

 Most double centuries in Test